cciev2005/hellopeter/README.md

 	sudo dpkg -i target/hellopeter*.deb

-When .deb package is installed then we have the following logs and pids directoies structure:
+When .deb package is installed then we have the following logs and pids directories structure:

 logs -> /var/log/hellopeter/